Last Site Update: 09 May 2010 | Stable Version: 4.3.2

 Operating Systems and Java Versions

-Sun provides a 1.5 VM for Linux and Solaris.
-These are the recommended versions.
+Oracle provides a Java VM for Windows, Linux, and Solaris.

-Some Linux distributions (Debian, Ubuntu) make available in the "non-free" section of their repository packages like sun-java5-jdk.
-It may be installed in /usr/lib/jvm/java-1.5.0-sun.
+Some Linux distributions (Debian, Ubuntu) used to have Sun's java in the "non-free" section of their repository to get packages like sun-java6-jdk.
+It may be installed in a place linked from /usr/lib/jvm/default-java.
 It is possible an older/different version of java is found first in your PATH.
 Therefore, it is important to choose the correct "default" version of java.

 sh-3.1$ which java